 Rodents love warm spaces that provide easy access to food and protection from predators.
 As they make their way indoors, they will undoubtedly make some noticeable changes at their entry points and pathways inside your home.

-To avoid damage to your house and exposure to certain diseases, it is best to prepare early and well.
+To avoid damage to your house and exposure to diseases that rodents carry, it is best to prepare early and well.
 Before you get anxiety over the possibility of an impending rodent infestation, know there are tons of ways you can help prevent rodents from invading your home.

 - Be On the Lookout - Look for fecal droppings, gnaw marks, paw prints, chewed wires, or small holes or crevices in walls.
 Also, listen for scurrying noises in the walls or ceiling.
 These are all common signs of rodents have moved in.